Skip navigation Syracuse University Humanities Center

 Each spring, supported by our partners in the Syracuse University Office of Research, Syracuse University Libraries, and the Syracuse University Bookstore, the Humanities Center showcases books published by Syracuse University authors in the previous year.
 Complete the book survey at our Forms page, to submit your information.

-• The Syracuse University Humanities Center offers four Faculty Fellowships each year (3 for A&S faculty; 1 for Maxwell faculty) encouraging humanities research
+• The Syracuse University Humanities Center offers four Faculty Fellowships each year (3 for A&S faculty; 1 for Maxwell faculty) encouraging humanities research.

-• Lender Center Fellowships support a two-year research agenda to critically and creatively explore contemporary social issues, develop innovative approaches to these problems, and implement useful and sustainable initiatives
+• Lender Center Fellowships support a two-year research agenda to critically and creatively explore contemporary social issues, develop innovative approaches to these problems, and implement useful and sustainable initiatives.

-• SU Libraries Special Collections Resource Center Faculty Fellowships support innovative curriculum development and ideas for transforming the role of special collections in university instruction
+• SU Libraries Special Collections Resource Center Faculty Fellowships support innovative curriculum development and ideas for transforming the role of special collections in university instruction.

-• Syracuse University Art Museum and Renée Crown University Honors Program offers a Faculty Fellows Program; check their Opportunities page each spring for updates
+• Syracuse University Art Museum and Renée Crown University Honors Program offers a Faculty Fellows Program; check their Opportunities page each spring for updates.

-• Engaged Humanities Network (EHN) initiatives support collaborative research through a summer fellowship program that pairs faculty, graduate, and undergraduate researchers with humanities partners in community museums, cultural centers, historical societies, research centers, etc. Download the AY23 Mini Grant call for proposals.
+• Engaged Humanities Network (EHN) initiatives support collaborative research through a summer fellowship program that pairs faculty, graduate, and undergraduate researchers with humanities partners in community museums, cultural centers, historical societies, research centers, etc.

 • Syracuse University Humanities Center funding opportunities: